awsdocs/amazon-workspaces-user-guide/doc_source/index.md

-# Amazon Workspaces User Guide
+# Amazon WorkSpaces User Guide

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****